-An optional card which allows for separate zone outputs for each group of six zones is available when ancillary devices are required to operate on an activated zones basis only.
-A set of voltage free contacts is supplied for each zone which can be used to control equipment such as bells, sirens, or flashing lights, strobes and door holders etc. Also available on this card is the ability to group zones such that combinations of zones can operate together.
-This is achieved by dip switch selection.
-The possible configurations are detailed in Figure 7.
+An optional card which allows for separate zone outputs is available when ancillary devices are required to operate on an activated zones basis only.
+Two set of voltage free contacts is supplied for each zone which can be used to control equipment such as bells, sirens, or flashing lights, strobes and door holders etc. The contact rating of the relays is 1A @ 12V.